My-Coding-Book/Software_Design_Patterns/README.md

    * Abstract Factory Design Pattern provides a way to encapsulate a group of individual factories ( factory - an object for creating other objects ) that have a common concern without specifying their concrete classes directly.
    * Factory Method Design Pattern holds only one factory class, which returns different types of objects based on the input provided, using either if-else or switch statement.
    * In Abstract Factory Design Pattern, we get rid of if-else and have a factory class for each subclass, and now these abstract factory class returns the subclass based on input factory class.
    * Abstract factory works aroung a super-factory which creates other factories.
+   * **Advantages**

+      * Abstract Factory Design Pattern separates the client code from concrete implementation.
+      * When the system is independent of how its object is created, composed, and presented.
+      * When a family of related objects, has to be used together.
+      * When you want to show a library of objects, without revealing the implementation, through a generic interface.
+      * When the system wants to be configured with one of a multiple families of objects.

+   * **UML Diagram**

 3. #### Builder